-Acceptance Test-Driven Development / Behavior Driven Development: Better Software through Collaboration
+Behavior Driven Development / Acceptance Test-Driven Development: Better Software through Collaboration

-- How ATDD embodies Build Quality In and Shift Left
+- How BDD/ATDD embodies Built-In Quality and Shift Left

 - Software Development